BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ![alt text](https://github.com/BadgerRob/Staging/blob/master/Trubb2.jpg "Trub pellet") _Pellet of cells and trub from 250 ml of beer.
 Spun at 4000 rpm @ 4 degrees C._

 Lysis was undertaken at 55 degrees C with SDS, beta mercaptoethanol and protinaseK.
-DNA extraction was then undertaken gently with phenol:chloroform:isoamyl alcohol, salted out with Sodium Acetate and 2.5 x 100% ethanol, then susspended in water and treated with RNAseA.
-DNA underwent library preperation with ONT kit LSK-109 and run on an r9.4.1 flowcell with 1562 active pores detected.
+DNA extraction was then undertaken gently with phenol:chloroform:isoamyl alcohol, salted out with Sodium Acetate and 2.5 x 100% ethanol, then suspended in water and treated with RNAseA.
+DNA underwent library preparation with ONT kit LSK-109 and run on an r9.4.1 flowcell with 1562 active pores detected.
 DNA sequencing was undertaken using MinKNOW and preliminary basecalling was undertaken using guppy (fast mode).
 No barcoding/indexing was used in this sequencing run.

 ## Setup